 When it comes to choosing a data governance platform, you need to decide how your organisation plans on using data and the current technical set up for managing data analysis.

 - Will it only be used for internal projects?

 - What analytics tools does your team use currently that would need to be integrated?

 - How is your data currently stored?
 Private cloud or on prem?

 - What features are required to adhere to the data governance strategy?

 These questions will help determine the best solution for your organisation.

-Senate offers end-to-end data governance from legal terms, to user access and dataset licenses.
+Data Republic offers end-to-end data governance from legal terms, to user access and dataset licenses.
 Your team can customise projects with flexible storage solutions and the ability to deploy a wide range of analytics tools for data analysis.

 A data governance platform is the mechanism for putting your strategy into action.
 In today’s world, data movement is key to new insights and innovation.
 Without a data governance platform to manage that data movement securely and in a compliant way, your team will hit a roadblock.